-The average remaining lease terms, not including tenant early termination rights, in the IP Portfolio and the Total Portfolio are 4.0 years.
-Assuming all tenants exercise their early termination rights and leave at the earliest possible date, which the REIT believes is unlikely, the average remaining lease term in the IP portfolio is 2.5 years (Total Portfolio 3.1 years).
+The average remaining lease terms, not including tenant early termination rights, in the IP Portfolio was 4.0 years (3.8 in the Total Portfolio).
+Assuming all tenants exercise their early termination rights and leave at the earliest possible date, which the REIT believes is unlikely, the average remaining lease term in the IP portfolio is 2.5 years (Total Portfolio 2.9 years).

 The 2025 maturities relate mostly to the Trio property's anchor tenant, Lorenz Bahlsen which represents 13% of the IP portfolio rental revenue and 9% of the Total Portfolio rental revenue.
-In July 2024, the tenant confirmed its pending departure from the premises at the end of December 2025.
 The REIT is actively seeking to lease current and impending vacancies with the assistance of a locally based broker.